pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ## Changed

+- Reporting improvements for on-premises as source + correct log level for some log entries #169

 ## [May release (prod) - version 1.0.1905.3]

 - Intermediate release due to needed intermediate release of the used PnP Sites Core library